stshrewsburyDev/discord-better-help/docs/reference/Navigation.rst

     :param str pg_left: The emoji used for the page back control of the help menu.
     :param str pg_right: The emoji used for the page forward control of the help menu.
     :param str cancel: The emoji used for the cancel control of the help menu.
+    :param str start: The emoji used for the skip to front control of the help menu.
+    :param str end: The emoji used for the skip to end control of the help menu.